lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

           - '%'
         size: 36

 This feature was provided in [ESPHome 2022.4.0](https://esphome.io/changelog/2022.4.0.html#google-fonts) - 20th April 2022.
-If you're using an older version of ESPHome - simply download the font from Google and refrence it in your file system.
+If you're using an older version of ESPHome - download the font from Google and reference it in your file system.

     button:
       - platform: restart